multi-objective/moocore/python/doc/source/contribute/index.rst

 1. Contribute code:
     The code is available at https://github.com/multi-objective/moocore/ .
     Feel free to fork the project and create a pull request.
+There is a `TODO <https://github.com/multi-objective/moocore/blob/main/TODO>`_ file and a list of open issues at https://github.com/multi-objective/moocore/issues .
+If you are unsure how to contribute, open an issue and explain your background and interests.

 2. Comments/suggestions on the :ref:`api_reference`:
     What functionality is missing?
 What would be useful APIs of existing functionality?
 What code/algorithms would be useful to implement?